OSInside/kiwi-stackbuild-plugin/doc/source/commands/system_stackbuild.rst

 --stash=<name>

   Name of the stash.
-See `system stash --list` for available stashes
+See `system stash --list` for available stashes.
+  Multiple stashes will be stacked together in the given order

 --from-registry=<URI>